top of page

 Final Words

-Our platform, One Submit, helps artists get their music heard and lets them keep all the rights to themselves.
-To get your music on playlists, music blogs, radio stations, channels, or labels, submit your music to us to start your promotional campaign.
+Our platform, One Submit, helps artists get heard while keeping all rights to themselves.
+Playlists, music blogs, radio stations, YouTube channels, labels — start your campaign here.

 Find out more about Spotify playlist submission